scrapinghub/web-poet/docs/page-objects/testing.rst

 =============

-The provided ``pytest`` plugin is automatically registered when ``web-poet`` is installed, and running ``pytest`` in a directory containing fixtures will discover them and run tests for them.
+The provided ``pytest`` plugin is automatically registered when ``web-poet`` is installed, and running ``python -m pytest`` in a directory containing fixtures will discover them and run tests for them.

 .. _web-poet-testing-frozen_time: